roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Who knows.
 But they've just started chatter."

-Standing  a similar manner upon the left of Kizuna, Mari let out a breath.
+Standing in a similar manner upon the left of Kizuna, Mari let out a breath.

 "You know, I'm pretty out of place with all these women around, right?"